Visual Attention Exercises

 Gulf Stream

-Identify Fishes that crosses the screen.
+Identify fish that cross the screen.

-Dance With the Fireflies
+Dance with the Fireflies

 Analyze the pattern of the dancing fireflies.